blynkkk/lib-python/examples/esp32/README.md

    boards    cd        cp        edit      filesize  help      mkdir     rm        shell
    ```
  - **[repl][micropython-repl]** command will start micropython interactive shell.

    Also this shell can be used for board soft reboots(Ctrl+D).

-Hard reboots can be done by board "rst" button.
+   Hard reboots can be done by board "RST" button.

 ## Board files/directories operations